-- PgCert: Three years
+PgCert: Three yearsPgDip: Four yearsMSc: Five years

-- PgDip: Four years

-- MSc: Five years

 The Military Aerospace and Airworthiness course consists of a range of challenging assessment tasks that are designed to enable the students to demonstrate a full range of skills and attributes.
-The course consists of six compulsory modules, whereby the initial Study-Skills module (no credits) amongst other tasks, focuses on preparing the students towards their first use of the coursework submission tools.
-The remaining five modules are 10 credits each.
+The PgCert course consists of seven modules: five compulsory modules, one elective, and an initial Study-Skills module (no credits).
+The PgDip consists of the PgCert modules and a further one more compulsory module and six more electives.
 The assessment strategy for the Study-Skills module offers the students' the opportunity to simulate the process of working on a general MAA research topic.
 The students would then need to submit on time their work and peer-review other students' work and provide their assessment.
 Part of this process also incorporates a further learning layer of the teaching team providing feedback on the students' peer-reviews.
 This process helps the students' at an early stage to engage and appreciate the level of work involved and the processes and tools involved in enabling and achieving this.
-The assessment is formative with feedback and allows the academic team to evaluate students' comprehension, potential learning needs, and progress.
-The credit-bearing compulsory modules, (5-modules), are assessed using mainly coursework based summative assessments for all five modules and with two out of these modules also having an exam assessment.
+The assessment is formative with timely feedback, and allows the academic team to evaluate students' comprehension, potential learning needs, and progress.
+The credit-bearing compulsory modules, (5-modules for PgCert, 6 modules for the PgDip and MSc), are assessed using mainly coursework based summative assessments for all modules and with two out of these modules also having an exam assessment.
 The MAA modules offer opportunities for further formative assessments in the form for example of a tutorial(s) and walk around physical full-scale aircraft including fixed-wing and rotary-wing, uninhabited, also Remotely Piloted Aircraft systems (RPAS), or inhabited aircraft which are available during the course.
 The students have the opportunity to demonstrate their comprehension and progress as part of this formative assessment process.
 For formative based discussions the academic team will provide immediate feedback and advice and for written work normally feedback would be provided in writing.
-With parts of the course offered as remote delivery (Military Aircraft Systems-MAS) as an example, the laboratory sessions and discussions took place via the use of suitable teleconferencing tools.
-Academics and students had opportunities to meet and discuss and provide live feedback to the students after they had the opportunity to present their coursework plan in relation to the ILOs and coursework targets.
+With parts of the course offered as remote delivery (Military Aircraft Systems-MAS) as an example, the laboratory sessions and discussions take place via the use of suitable teleconferencing tools.
+Academics and students have opportunities to meet and discuss and provide live feedback to the students after they had the opportunity to present their coursework plan in relation to the ILOs and coursework targets.